 The University of Montana Western offers four degrees in Equine Studies:

 Bachelor of Science (B.S.) in Natural Horsemanship

-This four-year degree program gives students the opportunity to learn the skills of natural horsemanship and obtain a career in the many equine-related fields.
+This four-year degree program gives students the opportunity to learn the skills of natural horsemanship and to pursue and obtain careers in the many equine-related fields.

 Bachelor of Science (B.S.) in Business Administration, Equine Management Option

-- This degree provides the information needed to start or manage an equestrian-related business.
+- This degree provides the information and background needed to start or manage an equestrian-related business.

 Associate of Applied Science (A.A.S.) in Equine Studies

 - This two-year degree is designed to provide students with a background for pursuing a career that draws on their passion for horses.

 Associate of Applied Science (A.A.S.) in Natural Horsemanship

 - This two-year degree program gives students the opportunity to learn some of the skills of natural horsemanship and obtain a career in many equine-related fields.